Menemerus minshullae: Description

-Menemerus minshullae is a small to medium-sized spider.
-The male has a cephalothorax that is between 1.9 and 2.1 mm long while the female cephalothorax is between 2.0 and 2.2 mm long.
-Both are between 1.5 and 1.6 mm wide.
-The female has a dark brown carapace that is between 1.6 and 2.1 mm long and between 1.4 and 1.6 mm wide with white stripes formed of hairs on its edges.
+Menemerus minshullae is a small- to medium-sized spider.
+The male has a forward section, or cephalothorax, that is between 1.9 and 2.1 mm long while the female cephalothorax is between 2.0 and 2.2 mm long.
+In both the sexes, it is between 1.5 and 1.6 mm wide.
+The female has a dark brown carapace, the hard upper side of its cephalothorax, that is between 1.6 and 2.1 mm long and between 1.4 and 1.6 mm wide with white stripes formed of hairs on its edges.
 In some examples, there are four white patches on the thorax.
-The eye field is black, sometime with a metallic sheen, with occasional white hairs amongst the long brown hairs and brown bristles.
-The spider has a low clypeus that also has white hairs.
-The chelicerae, labium and sternum are dark brown;the maxilae are lighter, with white tips.
-The brownish or light brown abdomen is between 2.1 and 3.3 mm in length and between 1.5 and 2.4 mm in width.
-It has a large, leaf-shaped, lighter patch covering much of the topside and a pale underside that occasionally has a wide stripe down the middle.
-It has greyish-yellow spinnerets.
-The front legs are sometimes light brown, the remainder yellow, with thin brown hairs and spines visible on all of them.
-The epigyne is oval and strongly sclerotized with a single large pocket and two oval depressions.
-The copulatory openings lead to simple insemination ducts with accessory glands and small spermathecae.
+Its eye field is black, sometime with a metallic sheen, with occasional white hairs amongst the long brown hairs and brown bristles.
+Its sternum, or underside of the cephalothorax, is dark brown.
+The part of the spider's face known as its clypeus is low and also has white hairs.
+Its mouthparts, including its chelicerae and labium, are mainly dark brown; its maxilae are lighter, with white tips.

+The female has a brownish or light brown abdomen that is between 2.1 and 3.3 mm in length and between 1.5 and 2.4 mm in width.
+It has a large, leaf-shaped, lighter patch covering much of the topside and a pale underside that, in some specimens, has a wide stripe down the middle.
+The spider has greyish-yellow spinnerets used to spin webs.
+Its front legs are sometimes light brown, the remainder being yellow, with thin brown hairs and spines visible on all of them.
+Its epigyne, the external and most visible of its copulatory organs, is oval and strongly sclerotized with a single large pocket and two oval depressions visible on its surface.
+It has two copulatory openings that lead to simple insemination ducts with clear accessory glands and small spermathecae, or receptacles.